Pttn/rieMiner/README.md

 This mode can be used to test the code.
 It does the following:

-* Start at Difficulty 800;
+* Start at Difficulty 800, the first time with constellation offsets 0, 2, 4, 2, 4;
-* Increases it by 10 every 10 s 5 times;
+* Increases Difficulty by 10 every 10 s 5 times;
+* After 10 more seconds, set Difficulty to 1600 and the constellation offsets to 0, 2, 4, 2, 4, 6, 2 (only for the first time) or simulate a disconnect (the other times);
+* Increases Difficulty by 40 after 30 (slightly less the first time) and 20 s;
 * Simulates a disconnect after 10 more seconds;
-* Restart with Difficulty 1600;
-* Increases it by 40 after 30 and 20 s;
-* Simulates another disconnect after 10 more seconds;
-* Repeat.
+* Repeat (keeping the 7-tuple constellation).

 ## Miscellaneous